pjaselin/Cubist/README.md

 The following attributes are exposed to understand the Cubist model results:

-- names_string_: A Cubist model parameter that describes the training dataset column names and types.
-- data_string: A Cubist model parameter containing the training data if required for instance-based correction.
 - model_: The trained Cubist model.
 - output_: The pretty print summary of the Cubist model.
 - feature_importances_: DataFrame of how input variables are used in model conditions and regression equations.